 Students will be asked to participate in nine online discussions based on what they are learning about.
 On weeks with an assigned discussion, students should post to the discussion board by Tuesday at 11:59 pm.
 After the due date on Wednesday night, students should return to the discussion board and read what their classmates have posted.
 Students will be expected to respond to two posts by Friday at 11:59 pm.
 Responding to what others have said should add to the discussion in a substantive way-this should go beyond saying "good job" or "I agree."
-Your responses should actively stimulate and sustain further discussion by building on what your peers have said.
-You are expected to have meaningful insight to add to the discussion board and contribute to interactive learning.
+Your responses should actively stimulate and sustain further discussion board and contribute to interactive learning.
 Your responses should be respectful of others' viewpoints, even if you disagree.
 This is an opportunity for you to demonstrate how you are connecting to course material.